Skip to main content

 Oscoda Area Exposure Assessment (OAEA)

-MDHHS’s OAEA project is an investigation of exposure to certain chemicals in the blood and urine of residents of the Oscoda area, including mercury, PCBs, and PFAS.
+MDHHS’s OAEA project was an investigation of exposure to certain chemicals in the blood and urine of residents of the Oscoda area, including mercury, PCBs and PFAS.

 People can come in contact with chemicals in what they eat and drink, in products they use, at work and in their environment, like in the air, soil and water.
 Some chemicals are helpful and necessary for life, and some can be harmful.
 Either way, this contact with chemicals is called a chemical exposure.